Quantum Healing Pathways

 Future Directions and Potential for Korean Healing Practices

-Amid these challenges, the future of traditional Korean healing practices also holds much potential.
+Amid these challenges, the future of this technique practices also holds much potential.
 The increasing interest in holistic health and natural remedies, along with more inclusive healthcare policies, suggests a bright future for Korean healing practices.
 Efforts to scientific validation and standardize these practices promise their wider acceptance and further development.

 Traditional Korean Healing